30DaysOf/deconstructing-contoso-chat/docs/src/content/docs/about.md

 ---
-title: Let's Build Contoso Chat
+title: "Let's Build Contoso Chat"
 description: Welcome to the 30DaysOf Astro development.
 Let's learn about the Astro framework by building small projects every day.
 ---